AOMediaCodec/av1-spec/annex.a.levels.md

 Y is given by (seq_level_idx & 3).
 {:.alert .alert-info }

-TODO there is currently no syntax element that specifies if the tier is high or not.

 The level defines variables as specified in the following tables:

 | Level  | MaxPicSize | MaxHSize  | MaxVSize  | MaxDisplayRate | MaxDecodeRate